Atharva-Shakargayen/Intellimail---Automated-Email-summarizer-and-reply-generator/README.md

 After this we use FastAPI for backend connectivity.

-After which a front end website in HTML, CSS and JavaScript.
+After which a front end website in StreamLit